 - Relatively speedier than using the XPath.

 - Its usage is growing as the web pages are getting more style-centric.

 - It’s easy to define a unique CSS locator as you can combine multiple CSS attributes.

-XPath is a perfect technique for walking through the DOM structure of the web page.
+It is a perfect technique for walking through the DOM structure of the web page.
 XPath locators are robust and reliable.
-It is one method which guarantees to locate any element on the page using the XPath expression.
+It is one method that guarantees to locate any element on the page using the XPath expression.
 But you should be very careful while forming an XPath as it may not work if there are changes in the web application.

-We can classify XPaths in the following two groups.
+We can classify XPaths into the following two groups.

 It starts from the root element within the web page or part of the page and goes to identify the target element.

 Absolute XPath Example: HTML/head/body/table/tr/td